-Our stores are also full of a wonderful range of pressed oils supplied by local growers groups.
+Our stores are also full of a wonderful range of virgin, cold-pressed oils supplied by local growers groups.
 Avocado, Baobab, Macadamia, Jojoba, Shea Butter and Hibiscus; the menu is long and therapeutic.
 We use these locally sourced sourced bio-ingredients as the backbone for a range of natural products which are great for you, great for the planet and never tested on animals.

 Many of the essential oils we use are organically grown and distilled right here on the farm.
 Adding to those we’ve already mentioned, we also grow Tea tree, Lemon verbena, Bay, Rosemary, and Palmarosa.
 Our Frankincense oil is carefully sourced from an organic grower group in the arid lands of northern Kenya.
 Sadly we don’t have the right growing conditions for all the oils we need so some, like lemongrass, patchouli and ylang ylang are sourced from further afield where the growing conditions better suit the plant.